Best Curl Creams for Wavy & Curly Hair That Define

 The ingredient list centers on shea butter plus a blend of seven essential oils including jojoba, sweet almond, and sunflower seed.
 The texture is lighter than the SheaMoisture Smoothie, which is what gives it that broader appeal.
 It distributes well through damp hair without feeling paste-like, and it dries down to a soft, touchable finish rather than a stiff cast.

-My sister has used this one on and off for years.
+My cousin has used this one on and off for years.
 She has looser 2c-3a curls and has tried probably a dozen curl creams over time.
 She came back to Cantu twice after trying other options, which tells me something.
 Her main reason is reliable results without buildup.
 She can use it regularly without her hair feeling coated after a week.

 Cantu Shea Butter Curl Activator Cream for Natural Hair, 12 oz